hypermedia-app/creta/docs/labs.md

 | -- |-- |-- | -- |
 | `shapePath` | 'NamedNode' | no | `hyper_query:constructShape` |

+When multiple shapes are found, they are combined in a `UNION`.

 Here's an example of how an `Article` and `ArticleCollection` classes would be configured to construct a specific shape for the instances and collection members respectively.